hanze-hbo-ict/programming2/docs/assignment1.md

 During the plenary part, we discussed the necessity of static code analysis.
 We looked at the ontology of Python-applications, going from functions to classes to modules to systems.
 We also had a look at more high-level descriptions of code, using [the c4-model](https://c4model.com/) to describe any software system.

-For this assignment, you are required to write a small report on your findings of your findings on one of [the code bases listed below](#the-list).
+For this assignment, you are required to write a small report of your findings on one of [the code bases listed below](#the-list).
 This report should be written in a file `report.md` in the corresponding directory (i.e. `assigment1/`).
 If you want to include images (which should be considered good practice), please put them in the directory `assignment1/imgs`.
 We suggest [plantuml](https://plantuml.com/) to create technical images.

 ## Report